FAQs

 What is the uniqueness, and advantage?

-By utilizing a password as a single key, it eliminates the need for seed phrases, site registration, or separate private key storage, ensuring user-friendliness without compromising safety.
-It is self-custodial, decentralized, and hosted on a public domain.
-No KYC is required, and there are no suspensions of your funds.
+By utilizing a human-readable and memorable passphrase and PIN as a key, it eliminates the need for seed phrases, site registration, or separate private key storage, ensuring user-friendliness without compromising safety.
+It is self-custodial, decentralized, hosted on a public domain and provides instant-access.
+No KYC is required, and truly self-custodial.

 What purpose can you use this wallet for?

-The password is the primary field used to generate a private key and create your account.
-To avoid password duplication among users, we have also introduced a shorter secondary field called the passcode, which is about 6 characters long.
-These two fields are combined to generate a private key.
+The passphrase is the primary field used to generate a private key and create your account.
+The PIN is added specifically to resolve the "random salt" issue in a zero-storage environment.
+It also serves as a secure layer to protect sensitive information during a live session.
+These two fields are combined together to generate a private key.

 Is it free? is there any service fee?